-All in all, considering all of the things we've covered about the Rogue Echo Bike above, alongside me using it for just over a year - I think that this is one of, if not the, best high-end cardio machines out there.
+All in all, considering all of the things we've covered about the Rogue Echo Bike above, alongside me using it for just over 2 years - I think that this is one of, if not the, best high-end cardio machines out there.

 On paper, this bike stacks up incredibly well against other popular air bikes like the Assault Bike and Schwinn AD7 Pro.
 And having used all three in the past, I'd even go as far as to say that the Rogue Echo Bike wins out.

 However, it's not exactly perfect either.
 It doesn't feature a built-in heart monitor, comes without a wind guard and the warranty policy is significantly shorter than what you'd get with top competitor models.

 But, in my eyes, the cons of the Rogue Echo Bike are pretty negligible when you consider the horde of upsides that it boasts.

 And here's the kicker - not only is it better than other popular high-end air bikes, but it's far more affordable too which makes it a perfect exercise bike for beginners or people who are on a tighter budget.

 So, that's it for me!
 If you've stuck around up until this point in my review of the Rogue Echo Bike, you should now have a pretty good idea of what it boasts, how it holds up, and what you should know about it before you buy one for yourself.

 I hope that my review helped you make the final decision on which air bike is the best fit for you.
 And if you have any questions about the Rogue Echo Bike that I didn't already answer, feel free to get in touch and I'd be happy to share my thoughts!